 Although my grandmother's belief in traditional medicine caused conflict between her and my mother, I'm grateful that I received the treatment I needed.
 I remember feeling immense pain all over my body and having difficulty breathing and eating.
 But with time, my condition improved, and I was able to run around again.

 Today, I take my medication regularly and live a healthy life.
 I share my story because I want to encourage parents to get their children tested for HIV and to seek medical help if necessary.
 Thanks to the community health workers who tested and educated me, I'm alive today.
 Let's all work together to fight HIV and help those who may be struggling with it."

 Despite the many interventions to prevent mothers transmitting the HIV virus to their babies, pregnant and breastfeeding women living with HIV continue to fall out of care.
-This is especially true in Sub- Saharan Africa where new HIV infection among children is still prevalent.
-According to UNAIDS, 150,000 children were infected with HIV in 2019 and almost 90% of these live in Sub-Saharan Africa.
-Factors like poverty, poor health care systems, cultural practices and poor adherence to treatment contribute to new HIV infections especially among children from vulnerable households.
-Six months old Sydney Chala is a beneficiary of TTF's palliative care and nutrition support programs.
+This is especially true in sub-Saharan Africa, where new HIV infections among children are still prevalent.
+According to UNAIDS, 150,000 children were infected with HIV in 2019, and almost 90% of these live in sub-Saharan Africa.
+Factors like poverty, poor health care systems, cultural practices, and poor adherence to treatment contribute to new HIV infections, especially among children from vulnerable households.
+Six-month-old Sydney Chala is a beneficiary of TTF's palliative care and nutrition support programs.